 Sahasrara or the Thousand Petal Chakra

-Amongst these seven, the first six starting from the Muladhar to the Ajna are known as Chakras, whereas the last – the Sahasrara is known as the Divine lotus or Shivsthaan, according to some tantric traditions.
-In fact, the Sahasrara Chakra is more commonly referred to as the Thousand Petalled Lotus, and also Shivasthan.
+Amongst these seven, the first six starting from the Muladhar to the Ajna or Chakras, whereas the last – the Sahasrara or the Divine lotus or Shivsthaan, according to some tantric traditions.
+In fact, the Sahasrara Chakra is more commonly referred as the Thousand Petalled Lotus, and also Shivasthan.

-Just as it is clear from the names of each chakra, the Muladhara Chakra is considered the ‘mul’ or base of all the chakras.
-Mul Adhaar, basically means that this is the base from where the Sushumna Nadi originates, which is between the genital and the anus area.
+Just as it is clear from each chakra’s names, the Muladhara Chakra is the ‘mul’ or base of all the chakras.
+Mul Adhaar basically means that this is the base from where the Sushumna Nadi originates between the genitals and the anus area.

-This chakra is also called the Adhara Chakra, and also the Adhara Lotus.
-It represents the earth element, or earth tatva, and is accepted as the place of the earth in the body.
-Reciting ‘Om Bhu’, the first part of the pranayam mantra, and meditating on the meaning, awakens this chakra, strengthens all the energies, making them strong.
+This chakra also called Adhara Chakra, and also the Adhara Lotus.
+It represents the earth element, or earth tatva, and is accepted as the earth’s place in the body.
+Reciting ‘Om Bhu’, the first part of the pranayam mantra, and meditating on the meaning, awaken this chakra, strengthens all the energies, making them strong.

-This chakra has four petals and the colour is red, and on each petal are the letters: Vam, Sham, Sham, Sam, this is what is accepted.
-Through the seed mantras, the specific knowledge of power and action points towards this specific conscious centre (the Muladhara Chakra).
-In the centre of this chakra is the seed mantra of the earth element – Lam…
+This chakra has four petals and the color is red, and on each petal are the letters: Vam, Sham, Sham, Sam.
+Through the seed mantras, the specific knowledge of power and action points towards this specific conscious center (the Muladhara Chakra).
+In the center of this chakra is the seed mantra of the earth element – Lam…

 …Which means that this chakra encompasses the earth at the core of its center

-When one becomes siddh in this, one gains power over the earth element and no trouble or obstacle can come from the metaphysical, terrestrial earth element.
-Terrestrial commodities do not work as a deterrent to its speed.
-Smell is its merit, as a result one is also able to inhale the heavenly smell.
+When one becomes siddh in this, one gains power over the earth element, and no trouble or obstacle can come from the metaphysical, terrestrial earth element.
+Terrestrial commodities do not work as a deterrent to their speed.
+The smell is its merit; as a result, one is also able to inhale the heavenly smell.

-Meaning that afterwards, if the person so wills, this divine smell gets fabricated in the aura or the atmosphere, and the common people also realize the existence of that divine smell.
+Meaning that afterward, this divine smell fabricating the aura or atmosphere, and common people also realize the existence of that divine smell.

-The vehicle of the seed mantra Lam, of this chakra is considered – Aeravat or the white elephant.
+The seed mantra Lam’s vehicle, of this chakra – Aeravat or the white elephant.
 According to yogic tradition, the awakening of this chakra is to know and understand the Absolute.

 2. Swadhishthan Chakra

-Swadhisfithan Chakra is situated a few inches above the genital area and a few inches below the navel centre, and is also between the Muladhar and Manipur Chakra.
+Swadhisfithan Chakra is a few inches above the genital area and a few inches below the navel center, and also between the Muladhar and Manipur Chakra.
 It is considered as the entre of water.
 Chanting of the second syllable, Om Bhuva, of the Pranayam Mantra, and understanding its meaning is the means to awaken this chakra.

 This chakra is represented as a square and the colour is orange

-Vam is the tatvabeej of this chakra, its vehicle is the crocodile.
-With the awakening of the Swadhisthan Chakra, the fruits gained are complete destruction and detachment from the emotional states of impurities such as pride, ego etc and he is able to write prose or poetry in any language, the fruit of which is that the saadhak or seeker is able to express himself in any language.
+Vam is the tatvabeej of this chakra; its vehicle is the crocodile.
+With the awakening of the Swadhisthan Chakra, you will gain destruction and detachment from the emotional states of impurities such as pride, ego, etc. and he can write prose or poetry in any language, the fruit of which is that the saadhak or seeker can express himself in any language.

-And as the Sidhhi of the water element is attained, the saadhak gains mastery over this element He is no longer affected by water, the chillness of the water does not trouble him, neither can water wet him nor decay him, and neither is there the possibility of water drowning him.
+And as the Sidhhi of the water element, the saadhak gains mastery over this element.
+He is no longer affected by water, the chillness of the water does not trouble him, neither can water wet him nor decay him.
+Neither is there the possibility of water drowning him.
 Water can no longer be the cause of his death.

 3. Manipur Chakra

-Manipura is situated near the naval center, close to the spine.
-This centre is considered as the center of fire.
-Chanting one part of the ‘Om Swaha’ in the Pranayam Mantra and an understanding of its meaning awakens this chakra.
-With the awakening of this chakra, the uprising of the consciousness centre becomes strengthened.
-This chakra has ten petals and is of a golden yellow colour.
+Manipura is near the navel center, close to the spine.
+This center is considered as the center of the fire.
+Chanting one part of the ‘Om Swaha’ in the Pranayam Mantra and understanding its meaning awakened this chakra.
+With the awakening of this chakra, the uprising of the consciousness center becomes strengthened.
+This chakra has ten petals and is of a golden yellow color.